PhirePhly/aprs_notes/EventTimeDataExtension.md

 The week of the month is calculated per day, not including partial weeks where the day of interest falls in the previous month.

-Hour of day is required and indicates the time of the event in 24h local time.
+Time of Day is required and indicates the time of the event in 24h local time.
 It is a four digit number less than `2400`.

 The time zone abbreviation is an optional indication of which time zone is used,